You can temporarily deregister a vehicle on Your Page if you are not going to use it for a period of time.

 - any other issues for which a prohibition has been issued have been sorted out.

-If your number plates have been removed by law enforcement, they will be stored at a Driver and Vehicle Licensing Office for six months after they were removed from the vehicle.
-If you are wondering which Licensing Office it is that stores your plates, please contact us.
+If your number plates have been removed by law enforcement, they will be stored at a Driver and Vehicle Licensing Office for three months after they were removed from the vehicle.
+If you are wondering which Licensing Office is storing your plates, please contact us.